hexbatch/apple-core/v1/docs/core/step-4-actions/action-overview.md

                 action-name: can be any unique name for actions
                 action-owner: actions are be owned by a user
                 event-path: the path of the event (able to filter set context of an event), path must be using an event attribute id or child of one
-                target-path: see paths (must end in attribute on the token this belongs to, ok if path is invalid, in that case no target and no changes)
+                target-path: see paths (must end in attribute on the token this belongs to  ok if path is invalid, in that case no target and no changes)
                 target-remembering: all|set|relationship
                 action-type: permission, value change, switch on|off,  or void (just runs a script or remote)
                 input-params: [{path: name of param on the script or remote}]